-Safety may not be the first thing you think of when deciding where to work and live (I’m guessing job availability and pay are likely to be forefront of mind in most expats moving decisions) but as a family it is likely to receive fairly high consideration when working out the pros and cons of a move.
+Safety may not be the first thing you think of when deciding where to work and live (I’m guessing job availability and pay are likely to be at the forefront of mind in most expats moving decisions).
+As a family, it is likely to receive a fairly high consideration when working out the pros and cons of a move.

 Do I feel safe in the Middle East?

-There has in recent months been an isolated act of terror against a westerner and non-specific threats made against teachers at western curriculum schools, but we do live in an age where extremists are deliberately trying to insight fear and cities such as Sydney and Paris have equally been subjected to these sorts of random acts which have unfortunately become far too common place.
+There has in recent months been an isolated act of terror against a westerner and non-specific threats made against teachers at western curriculum schools, but we do live in an age where extremists are deliberately trying to incite fear and cities such as Sydney and Paris have equally been subjected to these sorts of random acts which have unfortunately become far too commonplace.